 Grant for F. Coppa book on the History of Fanvidding

 - The money for this grant comes from a donation made to the OTW in 2020 for the specific purpose of covering costs related to the production of Francesca Coppa’s book on the history of fanvidding.
-The University of Michigan will publish the book and host the fanvids, as well as make it accessible for free online for everyone to read and use.
+The University of Michigan has published the book and it is freely accessible online now.
+Since the full amount of the grant has been spent and its purpose has been accomplished, the grant is now closed.

 - The OTW’s administrative expenses include hosting for our website, trademarks, domains, insurance, tax filing, and annual financial statement audits, as well as communication, management, and accounting tools (access all admin expenses).